This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.

-This cabbage casserole is one of my favorite cabbage recipes.
-It's flavorful and filling, and it's so easy to make.
+This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.
 The prep time is just 20 minutes, and the casserole is ready in about an hour and can feed six people.

 Ingredients

-- Lean ground beef: I use 85% lean and 15% fat.
+- Ground beef: I use lean ground beef (85/15).

 - Onion and garlic: Jarred minced garlic is acceptable, but freshly minced will have the best flavor.

-- Diced tomatoes: Make sure to drain them well.
+- Diced tomatoes: Drain them well.

 - Green cabbage: You want it roughly chopped, so it's best to buy a whole head of cabbage and chop it yourself.
 Bagged chopped cabbage is usually finely chopped.